okeeffed/cheat-sheets/Advanced-React-Redux.md

 In a form handler, we use an Action Creator.

 Usually, there has been a singular flow for an action, however we are now sitting in a situation where you may have to handle what happens when signing in has a rejection.

+If correct, return the JWT token, else show an error message.